What's a Subscription Business Model and How Does It Work?

 The foundation of a successful subscription business model starts with identifying a specific niche.
 This means understanding the unique needs and preferences of a target audience in that niche and the audience pain points you aim to solve with your product/service.

-- Example: BarkBox, a subscription service for dog owners, identified a niche market of pet lovers who enjoy spoiling their dogs with toys and treats.
+- Example: BarkBox, a subscription service for dog owners, has identified a niche market of pet lovers who enjoy spoiling their dogs with toys and treats.
 BarkBox has built a loyal customer base and a strong brand presence by focusing on this specific audience and its pain points.

 A strong value proposition differentiates the service from competitors and attracts potential subscribers.
 It should address the specific pain points of the target audience and highlight the value they will receive by choosing your product/service.